ToMMeR -- Efficient Entity Mention Detection from Large Language Models: Abstract

 \section{Abstract}

-Identifying which text spans refer to entities -- mention detection -- is both foundational for information extraction and a known performance bottleneck.
+Identifying which text spans refer to entities --mention detection-- is both foundational for information extraction and a known performance bottleneck.
 We introduce ToMMeR, a lightweight model (<300K parameters) probing mention detection capabilities from early LLM layers.
-Across 13 NER benchmarks, ToMMeR achieves 93\% recall zero-shot, with over 90\% precision using an LLM as a judge showing that ToMMeR rarely produces spurious predictions despite high recall.
+Across 13 NER benchmarks, ToMMeR achieves 93\% recall zero-shot, with an estimated 90\% precision under a human-calibrated LLM-judge protocol, showing that ToMMeR rarely produces spurious predictions despite high recall.
 Cross-model analysis reveals that diverse architectures (14M-15B parameters) converge on similar mention boundaries (DICE >75\%), confirming that mention detection emerges naturally from language modeling.
-When extended with span classification heads, ToMMeR achieves near SOTA NER performance (80-87\% F1 on standard benchmarks).
-Our work provides evidence that structured entity representations exist in early transformer layers and can be efficiently recovered with minimal parameters.\footnote{\githubrepo{https://github.com/VictorMorand/llm2ner}}
+When extended with span classification heads, ToMMeR achieves competitive NER performance (80-87\% F1 on standard benchmarks).
+Our work provides evidence that structured entity representations exist in early transformer layers and can be efficiently recovered with minimal parameters.